predicador37/pyjstat/README.rst

-**IMPORTANT NOTE**: update to 0.3.4 version is highly recommended, since previous versions contain an important bug related to dimension sorting.
+**IMPORTANT NOTE**: update to 0.3.5 version is highly recommended, since previous versions contain an important bug related to dimension sorting and missing values.
 My apologies for any inconveniences.

 =======
 pyjstat